Looking for Bali places of interest in nature? Cliffs, caves, waterfalls? Here are 14 Bali natural wonders!

 Sure, the Taj Mahal is beautiful and wondrous, but when it is seen from behind a flock of tourists all eager to snap the same shot as you, the magic is somewhat lost.
 Having spent a great deal of time travelling and experiencing moments that have changed how I think, feel and act, I am a huge advocate of research – even though oftentimes we end up doing the exact opposite and we end up just winging it!

 Planning the perfect trip isn’t about a moment by moment itinerary, but finding places that can instigate and encourage these moments.
 As I mentioned in my post about things to do in Bali and Seminyak last week, Bali is a truly multifaceted destination.
+There’s Kuta and Seminyak, aka party central.
+There are many yoga studios and vegan restaurants in Ubud.
+There’s Canggu, the newest digital nomad favourite.
 When you escape the happy honeymooners, bustling streets and luxury hotels in Bali, there are parts of the region that truly honour the name ‘The Island of the Gods’.

 Bali is home to some incredible natural beauty and awe-inspiring geographical wonders that will not only leave you speechless, but in many cases leave you in a state of peace.
 The following are a handful of rarely visited hidden gems that will change you forever.